Auto-Mech/PIPPy/README.md

 Email: ajasper@anl.gov

 References:\
-(1) D. R. Moberg and A. W. Jasper, PIPPy, Argonne National Laboratory, 2021.
+(1) D. R. Moberg and A. W. Jasper, PIPPy, Argonne National Laboratory, 2021.\
 (2) D. R. Moberg and A. W. Jasper, Permutationally invariant polynomial expansions with unrestricted complexity, J. Chem.
 Thoery Comput., submitted (2021)

 ---------------------------------------------------------------------------------------
 ## I. DISTRIBUTION AND INSTALLATION

-The Fortran code is located in the src/ directory, along with a compile script:\
-  ./compile.sh in `autofit/src`

-Example input and output can be found in:\
-  `autofit/examples/`

 PIPPy is distributed with four subdirectories:\
     doc/	Contains this manual in txt format\
     python/	Contains the Python wrapper\
     runs/	Contains several example input and output files\
     src/	Contains the Fortran code and a compilation script named compile.sh

 To install PIPPy, first compile the Fortran executable by running ./compile.sh in the src/ directory.
 The compiled executable is named pip.x and appears in the src/ directory.

 The Fortran code can be run independently of the Python wrapper with a properly prepared input file.
-An example of running a parallel executable is:
+An example of running a parallel executable is:\
    `mpiexec -n 36 src/pip.x < input > output`

 Alternatively, the Python wrapper can be used to set up and run PIPPy.
 The Python script requires the Mako Templates module (see [https://www.makotemplates.org/]).
-The user then sets up a key/pair list using the keywords defined for the standard input in II.A and runs (ideally with Python 3.0 or later):
+The user then sets up a key/pair list using the keywords defined for the standard input in II.A and runs (ideally with Python 3.0 or later):\
    `python pip.py input.py`

 The Python script will generate the required Fortran input file (named input), run the